Ricke-Data/Basketball-Euroleague/README.md

 1. ## Review the SQL scripts

-- Check the SQL scripts in the `sql/` directory to see how the database was created and populated.
+- Check the SQL and PL/SQL scripts in the `sql/` and `pl-sql/` directory to see how the database was created and populated.

 ## Open the Power BI file